Chart Color Schemes

 Maningrida's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows notable results across Maningrida, with younger cohorts experiencing very low prevalence of common health conditions.
-Approximately 49% (~1,233 people) have private health cover, lower than the national average of 55.3%.
+Health outcomes data shows excellent results across Maningrida, particularly for younger cohorts who exhibit a very low prevalence of common health conditions.
+Approximately 49% (~1,233 people) have private health cover, lower than the national average of 55.7%.

-Heart disease and asthma are the most prevalent medical conditions in the area, affecting 9.7% and 6.2% of residents respectively.
-A total of 75.7% declare themselves completely clear of medical ailments, compared to 78.5% across Rest of NT.
-Maningrida has a lower percentage of residents aged 65 and over at 2.9% (73 people), compared to the Rest of NT's 9.4%.
-Health outcomes among seniors require more attention than those of the broader population.
+Heart disease and asthma are the most prevalent medical conditions in the area, affecting 9.7 and 6.2% of residents respectively.
+A total of 75.7% declare themselves completely clear of medical ailments compared to 78.5% across Rest of NT.
+As of 2021, 2.9% (73 people) of Maningrida's population is aged 65 and over, lower than the 9.4% in Rest of NT.
+While health outcomes among seniors present some challenges requiring more attention than the broader population, overall results are outstanding.

 Frequently Asked Questions - Health